 LITTLE ONES THEATRE is a queer theatre company formed by director Stephen Nicolazzo and designers Eugyeene Teh, Katie Sfetkidis and Daniel Nixon.
-Dedicated to investigating gender and queer aesthetics, Little Ones makes works that feature ambitious production values, and a kitsch, tongue in cheek , sensual, and erotically-charged approach to theatre.
+Dedicated to investigating gender and queer aesthetics, Little Ones Theatre make works that are kitsch, camp, sensual, and erotically-charged.

 Presenting works in association with Australia’s leading companies and festivals, Little Ones Theatre has toured productions to Sydney, Brisbane, and Darwin from their Melbourne home since 2012.
-The company has had sell out, critically acclaimed seasons across the country and presented works in association with Malthouse Theatre, Melbourne Theatre Company, Theatre Works, Griffin Theatre Company (Sydney), Midsumma, La Mama, Rock Surfers (Sydney), Brisbane Festival, Darwin Festival, and Brisbane Powerhouse.
+The company has had sell out, critically acclaimed seasons across the country and presented works in association with Malthouse Theatre, Melbourne Theatre Company, Theatre Works, Griffin Theatre Company, Red Stitch Actor’s Theatre, MKA, Midsumma Festival, La Mama, Brisbane Festival, Darwin Festival, and Brisbane Powerhouse.

 Green Room Award Winner:

 Best Director (Independent)

 Best Writing (Independent)

 Best Production (Independent) The Happy Prince, Merciless Gods

 Best Director (Companies) Stephen Nicolazzo, The Moors